Extended Care Health Option: Coverage

-Coverage limitations
+Limitations

 The ECHO benefit provides a government cost-share limit of $2,500 per month, per eligible family member.
 In addition to other TRICARE ECHO benefits, beneficiaries who are homebound may qualify for extended in-home health care services.
 The $2,500 cost share does not apply to the ECHO Home Health Care (EHHC) as there is a benefit cap.

 For certain benefits, ECHO requires recipients to first use public funds and facilities to the extent that they are available and adequate.

 Under ECHO, sponsors must pay part of the monthly authorized expenses for their family members, based on their pay grade, ranging from $25 to $75 a month for all enlisted and most officers.

-Program authority and regulations
+Program authority

 The program was originally authorized in Section 701(g) of the National Defense Authorization Act for Fiscal Year 2002 (Public Law 107-107) and is codified in law in 10 USC 1079 (d) through (g).
 Department of Defense regulations for the ECHO program are found at 32 CFR 199.5 after being published in the August 20, 2004 Federal Register (69 FR 51559).